Trauma-informed feminist therapy

-In psychology, trauma-informed feminist therapy is a model of trauma for both men and women that incorporates the client's sociopolitical context.
+In psychology, trauma-informed feminist therapy is a model of trauma for men, women and all genders that incorporates the client's sociopolitical context.

 In feminist therapy, the therapist views the client's trauma experience through a sociopolitical lens.
 In other words, the therapist must consider how the client's social and political environment could have contributed to their trauma or perpetuated it.
 Feminist theory argues that certain traumas are produced and maintained by institutionalized discrimination and social hierarchies.

 Background

 The diagnosis of post-traumatic stress disorder, or PTSD, was first recognized in 1980 and published in the third edition of the Diagnostic and Statistical Manual of Mental Disorders.
 The original PTSD diagnosis was formulated to fit the symptomology of veterans returning home from combat.

 Feminist psychologists modified the diagnosis when treating patients with exposure to childhood sexual assault, chronic abuse, and gender-based trauma.
 Trauma-informed feminist therapy challenged both the traditional conceptualization of the PTSD diagnosis, as well as the overall standard approach to trauma treatment, by proposing new models of trauma that incorporate sociopolitical context.

 Feminist therapy began in the 1960s during the second wave of feminism.
 According to its proponents, a sexist power structure in American psychotherapy was harmful to women suffering trauma.
 Initially, groups of women began to meet at leader-less "consciousness-raising" meetings where women shared their experiences with sexism in therapy.
 Many women evoked opinions that oppressive cultural norms affect mental health.
 To them, the groups acted as a way to both draw attention to the oppression within the mental health system, as well as a way to empower women.

 The original consciousness-raising meetings evolved into an integrated set of principles to be applied in therapy.
 Today, feminist therapy has expanded to reflect the ideas of the third wave of feminism, that the patriarchy is harmful to both men and women.
 Another part of feminist therapy is a focus on social justice issues for people, regardless of their gender, culture, sexuality, social class, phenotype, or national origin.